Asfand0007/Coders-Cup-Team-Scoreboard/README.md

 There are three folders in this repository:
 - `/frontend` (React app)
 - `/backend` (Node.js + Express + MongoDB)
+- `/script` (Node.js + Puppeteer)

 ### 3. Install Dependencies

-You need to install dependencies for frontend and backend separately.
+You need to install dependencies for all, frontend, backend and the script.

 #### Frontend